 What’s the Impact of COVID-19 on Financial Aid?

-The coronavirus pandemic may result in more students applying for financial aid, including those who have had a significant change in their families’ finances, experts predict.
+COVID-19 has resulted in more students appealing their financial awards due to special considerations, including a significant change in their families’ finances, experts note.

 “The FAFSA form asks nothing about the impact of Covid, so families need to reach out to the colleges individually if they have been impacted,” he wrote in an email.
-“The CSS Profile (used by the more elite colleges) does give you a chance to address the Covid impact on its form.
+“The CSS Profile does give you a chance to address the Covid impact on its form.
 It asks if your family was impacted and allows a section for explanation.
 Although it is still a good idea to follow up with the college individually to make certain they know.”

 Trying to fund your education?
 Get tips and more in the U.S. News Paying for College center.